yangangx/cse15l-lab-reports/lab1-report-week1.md

 **What’s different about the output when you run this on the client vs. the server?
 What does this mean for what getProperty does?**

-**I am unable to run the code on my mac because i did not download the Java on the mac, but it works on the remote computers.
-The getProperty used to show the system, account and the location.**
+**I can't run the code on my mac because I did not download the Java on the mac, but it works on remote computers.
+The getProperty is used to show the system, account, and location.**

 ## Part 7 – SSH Keys